erluko/flowgridviz/README.md

 apitool.js
 -----------

-`apitool.js` has depependencies on 'request'.
+`apitool.js` depends on 'request'.
 The request library is already installed as a dependency of flowgridviz itself.

 apitool.py